 There are some exceptions; an introductory handshake is certainly permissible, and at the end of a shoot, if the model initiates a hug, it’s fine to return it.

 We find that when models know we stick to our No Touching rule, and see the other steps we take to make a “safe space”, they can express themselves more freely – instead of having to be on “high alert”.

-We believe that models are incredibly brave to be sharing such intimate parts of themselves with us and our customers, and we deeply respect them for this.
+We believe that models are courageous to be sharing such intimate parts of themselves with us and our customers, and we deeply respect them for this.

-Model Liaisons and Shoot Producers work to consider things from the model’s perspective, and celebrate that everyone is different.
-For example, what makes one model uncomfortable, another might enjoy.
-These small differences are the essence of the success of our product, and part of what customers find unique and exciting about our material.
+- These additions are the essence of the success of our product, and part of what customers find unique and exciting about it.

 We aggressively pursue piracy of our content

 Inevitably digital content is pirated and distributed illegally online.
 This problem is not unique to the adult industry – it affects movies, music, TV, books – any media that can be digitised can be more-easily pirated, and often is.

 We work closely with a team of piracy “take down” experts who remove thousands of illegally-hosted items every month.
 Models can report material they see online, and see it be removed in two to seven days.